Additional Requirement 17: Peer and Technical Reviews of Final Reports of Health Studies – ATSDR

 • Have a reputation for scientific objectivity; and

-• Who lack institutional ties with any person involved in the conduct of the study or research under review.
+• Lack institutional ties with any person involved in the conduct of the study or research under review.

 ATSDR encourages rapid reporting and interpretation of laboratory results and reference ranges back to individual participants.
 However, if summary tables or distribution of laboratory results are prepared using the study data, this is considered a preliminary finding and will require ATSDR technical and peer review prior to release.